-This lush, volcanic archipelago may be a bit out of the way, but its off-the-beaten path location is what makes it stand out from the rest.
-Here you can enjoy timeless, tranquil beauty, driving along empty roads fringed with millions of azaleas and hydrangeas, and, everything from some of the best whale watching on the planet to spectacular hikes, fantastic cuisine and more.
+This lush, volcanic archipelago may be a bit out of the way, but its off-the-beaten-path location is what makes it stand out from the rest.
+Here you can enjoy the timeless, tranquil beauty, driving along empty roads fringed with millions of azaleas and hydrangeas, and, everything from some of the best whale watching on the planet to spectacular hikes, fantastic cuisine and more.

 YOU'RE ALL SET!